LuisEnMarroquin/gh-pages-publish/README.md

 This action sends your build folder to a new/existing branch.

+Note 1: This doesn't work with `actions/checkout@v1`, use `actions/checkout@v2`

-Note 1: This action only works for Linux and macOS hosts, this means no Windows.
+Note 2: This action only works for `Linux` and `macOS` hosts, this means no `Windows`.

-Note 2: Please use the latest version avaliable, previous versions may have more errors
+Note 3: Please use the latest version avaliable, previous versions may have more errors.

 ## Inputs

 ### `BRANCH`

-**Optional** The branch where your compiled files will be moved.
+**Optional** The branch where your project will be deployed.
 Default `gh-pages`.

 ### `DELETE`

-**Optional** Should delete the commit history.
+**Optional** If should delete the commit history of the deploy branch.
 Default `false`.

 ### `FOLDER`

-**Required** The folder where your compiled files are.
+**Required** The folder where your files that will be deployed are.

 ### `SSHKEY`

-**Required** Your GitHub SSH access key.
+**Required** Your GitHub SSH access key, this is readed from GitHub Secrets.

+Your repo secrets are at: `https://github.com/<username>/<repository>/settings/secrets`

 ## Outputs